 The grade "I" may be assigned if your work in a course has been of passing quality but is incomplete for reasons beyond your control.
 Prior arrangements must be made with the instructor because in assigning the I grade the instructor is required to specify the reasons to the Dean.
 Although "I" grades are not counted in computing the GPA, it is important to remove them quickly.
-A student has until the end of January of the following semester to complete the missing work and resolve a Fall semester "I" grade.
-A student has until the end of June of the same year to complete the missing work and resolve a Spring semester "I" grade.
-A student has until September 1 of the same year to complete the missing work and resolve a Summer semester "I" grade.
+A student has one month after the completion of a semester to submit any outstanding assignments, to resolve letter grade "I".
 Any "I" grade which has not been resolved within the above deadlines will, at the end of that time, be converted to grade "F.".
 After that time, but not retroactively, the grade is counted in computing your GPA.